skst328/scope-timer/README.md

 ### Core Profiling Methods

-* `ScopeTimer.profile(name: str)`
+* `ScopeTimer.profile_block(name: str)`

   The recommended way to profile a block of code.
-It can be used as a context manager (`with`) or a decorator (`@`).
+It can be used as a context manager (`with`).
 It automatically handles starting and stopping the timer.

   Parameters:
   - `name (str)`: The identifier for the scope.

-* `ScopeTimer.begin(name: str)`

-  Manually starts a timer scope.
-This is useful in situations where a context manager or decorator cannot be used.
-Each `begin()` call must be paired with a corresponding `end()` call.
+* `ScopeTimer.profile_func(name: str = None)`

+  The recommended way to profile a function.
+It can be used as a decorator (`@`).
+It automatically handles starting and stopping the timer.

   Parameters:
-  - `name (str)`: The identifier for the scope to start.

-* `ScopeTimer.end(name: str)`

-  Manually stops the currently active timer scope.

-  Parameters:
-  - `name (str)`: The identifier for the scope to end.
-Must match the name of the currently active scope.
+  - `name (str)`: The identifier for the scope.
+If not provided, the decorated function’s name will be used automatically.

 ### Reporting Methods